RareKiwi/RON_material_tools/README.md

 8. Right-click and export

 ## Widget usage for importing Textures:
+> This tool by default filters (excludes) character, item textures and a few other directories from importing as it is map making focused.
+> RONmaterials was initiated without those textures, so any materials or instances will be missing those reference links.

 1. Download this repo as a .zip
 > Code - Download Zip
 2. Copy the folders `Content` and `Saved` to your project `...\ReadyOrNotYOURPROJECT\` so that it merges with the existing folders.